jokla/jokla.github.io/_pages/work.md

   - image_path: /work/ecn.jpg
     alt: "My background"
     title: "My background"
-    excerpt: 'I graduated in [Computer Engineering](http://www.ingegneriainformatica.dibris.unige.it/) in Genoa (Italy) and later I obtained a double degree: Master in Robotics Engineering (University of Genoa) and  [Master ARIA](http://masteraria.irccyn.ec-nantes.fr/index.php/presentationaria-en) in Advanced Robotics (École Centrale de Nantes).
+    excerpt: 'I graduated in [Computer Engineering](http://www.ingegneriainformatica.dibris.unige.it/) in Genoa (Italy) and later I obtained a double degree: Master in Robotics Engineering (University of Genoa) and  Master ARIA in Advanced Robotics (École Centrale de Nantes).
-I also did an internship at [IRCCYN](http://www.irccyn.ec-nantes.fr/en/) on "Pose and velocity estimation for high-speed robot control" (using a vision system) under the supervision of Philippe Martinet.
+I also did an internship at IRCCYN (Now called [LS2N](https://www.ls2n.fr/?lang=en) on "Pose and velocity estimation for high-speed robot control" (using a vision system) under the supervision of Philippe Martinet.
 The goal of the thesis was to develop a method able to estimate the pose and the velocity of a high-speed parallel robot at a very high frequency (1 kHz- 2 kHz).
-My work was part of the French ANR [Project ARROW](http://www.irccyn.ec-nantes.fr/~briot/ANR_ARROW.html):
+My work was part of the French ANR [Project ARROW](https://pagesperso.ls2n.fr/~briot-s/ANR_ARROW.html):
 Design of Accurate and Fast Robots with Large Operational Workspaces'
     #url: "http://www.irisa.fr/lagadic/"
     #btn_label: "Read More"